dalalaljassem/dalalaljassem/README.md

-### Hi there , i am Dalal Aljassem, AKA DJ 👋
+## Hi there , its Dalal Aljassem, AKA DJ 👋

 🔭 I’m currently working on my senior design project

-👩🏻‍💻 I’m currently learning SwiftUI and Machine Learning
+🚀 I’m currently learning SwiftUI 📲 and Machine Learning 🤖

-🚀 I'm a Computer Engineering Student
+👩🏻‍💻 I'm a Computer Engineering Student

+🌱 I love matcha, and coffee, anything caffeinated really 🍵

 <!--
 **dalalaljassem/dalalaljassem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.